 From an online store, here is an example SKU:

-It makes sense to add the product name to the QB name field and the SKU into the SKU field.
+It makes sense to add the product name to the QuickBooks name field and the SKU into the SKU field.
 Here is an example matching:

-To match the product SKU and QB SKU fields, Click on the Field Mapping Tab and check the box under product mappings:
+To match the product SKU and QuickBooks SKU fields, expand the Product Matching tab and check the box

 Can Cloud Cart log errors and stop creating products, if orders are missing?